 Visitors head to Byzantium and the Middle Ages, where the most precious works - gold, ivory and precious stones - are reflected in sublime silhouettes, proudly perched on mirrored catwalks that give the museum's galleries a catwalk feel.
 In the Renaissance rooms, majestic tapestries, glazed ceramics and finely crafted suits of armour also act as accomplices to the designer pieces.

 From Balenciaga's 50th Anniversary Couture Collection by DEMNA, a magnificient black pantsuit in a heavy technical tweed with lacquered dome hat, Fall 2021.
+(It was actually my very favorite.)

 Photography copyright, Nazli Kok Akbas NKA Art Reports Switzerland-France-Istanbul Photography 2024 .
 All rights reserved.